DigitalCreationsCo/keeper/README.md

 ## Usage

 After committing code, Keeper creates a task file and (in `interactive` mode) waits for you to call your configured AI agent.
+The agent will update documentation and then execute the required commit command provided in the task file.

 ## Releases